Spin $ 2 $ spectrum for marginal deformations of 4d $ \mathcal{N}=2 $ SCFTs: Spin spectrum

-The above analysis shows that $F_z(z)$ in \eqref{f-sol} is indeed a smooth function in the small $ z $ limit without imposing any further constraints.
+The above analysis shows that $F_z(z)$ in \eqref{z n f} is indeed a smooth function in the small $ z $ limit without imposing any further constraints.
 Contrary to the undeformed case \cite{Itsios:2019yzp}, here we obtain a continuous spectrum for the massive graviton.
-As mentioned previously, this is an artefact of the non-compactness in the $\psi$-direction and the absence of the spherical symmetry in the presence of the $\gamma$- deformation\footnote{Similar observation was made in the case of NATD of $ AdS_5 \times S^5 $ where the $ \psi $ direction (originally identified as $\rho$-coordinate) was non-compact as well as non-isometric \cite{Itsios:2019yzp}.}.
+As mentioned previously, this is an artefact of the absence of the spherical symmetry in the presence of the $\gamma$- deformation.